2015 Cannes Film Festival: Cinéma de la Plage

 The Cinéma de la Plage is a part of the Official Selection of the festival.
-The outdoors screenings at the beach cinema of Cannes are open to the public.
+The outdoors screenings at the beach cinema of Cannes are open to the public:

 Parallel sections

-International Critics' Week
+Critics' Week

-The full selection for the International Critics' Week section was announced on 20 April 2015, at the section's website.
-The Anarchists, directed by Elie Wajeman, and Learn by Heart, directed by Mathieu Vadepied, were selected as the opening and closing films for the International Critics' Week section.
+The full selection for the Critics' Week section was announced on 20 April 2015, at the section's website.
+Les Anarchistes by Elie Wajeman, and Learn by Heart by Mathieu Vadepied, were selected as the opening and closing films for the Critics' Week section.

-Feature films - The winner of the Nespresso Grand Prize has been highlighted.